Deformation procedure for scalar fields in cosmology: Abstract

 \section{Abstract}

 This work offers an extension of the deformation procedure introduced in field theory to the case of standard cosmology in the presence of real scalar field in flat space-time.
-The procedure is shown to work for many models, which give rise to several different cosmic scenarios, evolving under the presence of first-order differential equations which solve the corresponding equations of motion very appropriately.
+The procedure is shown to work for different cosmological models, which give rise to several different cosmic scenarios, evolving under the presence of first-order differential equations which solve the corresponding equations of motion very appropriately.
+Additionally, it provides an interesting approach to introduce, in the scalar field potential, a non-linear interaction of the scalar field.